jothepro/djinni_build/README.md

 ```

 In it's current state not everything in the script is configurable and heavily relies on conventions.
-This is why it is recommende to strictly stick with the project structure of [jothepro/djinni-library-template](https://github.com/jothepro/djinni-library-template)
+This is why it is recommended to strictly stick with the project structure of [jothepro/djinni-library-template](https://github.com/jothepro/djinni-library-template)
 to avoid compatibility issues!

 ## CLI Interface